 The Doctor of Philosophy in computer science requires completion of a minimum number of 72 s.h. of graduate credit, satisfactory performance on the qualifying exam, comprehensive exam and the proposal. and the production and formal defense of a written dissertation describing original research results.

 The Ph.D. program in computer science is a research-oriented degree.
 Students pursuing a Ph.D. in computer science (CS) are required to do original research in a subarea of CS with mentoring from a CS faculty advisor.
 Ph.D. students are expected to disseminate their research via conference and journal publications and presentations.The Ph.D. in CS emphasizes preparation for research and teaching in academic settings or for research in private, industrial, or government laboratories.
-If you are a prospective Ph.D. student, interested in applying to our Ph.D. program, visit the Prospective Students page.
+If you are a prospective Ph.D. student, interested in applying to our Ph.D. program, visit the Graduate Admissions Process page.

 Students should consult the Computer Science Graduate Student Handbook, for detailed information about Ph.D. requirements, such as required courses, examinations, and dissertation requirements.

 Listed below are the general categories of coursework required to earn the degree; for more specific information on courses, curriculum, and requirements of the Doctor of Philosophy in computer science, visit the UI General Catalog.

 |Additional Upper-Level Electives||40|